Preparing for Your PAAB Hearing

 - Description of the property, maps and/or photographs.

-- The Assessor's property record card for your property and any comparable properties.
-Contact your Assessor's Office if you have questions about obtaining the property record cards.
+- The Assessor's property record card and/or cost report for your property and any comparable properties.
+Contact your Assessor's Office if you have questions about obtaining the property record cards and cost reports.

 - Recent appraisal of the property or in-person testimony of an appraiser before PAAB.
 An appraisal is most accurate if it reflects the January 1 assessment date of the year of the protest.